5 Tips on Recognizing and Preventing Email Spoofing

 1. Conduct Awareness Training Against Email Spoofing

-Although there are various ways to avoid email spoofing, awareness and education remain the most effective weapons to prevent attacks from materializing.
+Although there are various ways to prevent email spoofing, awareness and education remain the most effective weapons to prevent attacks from materializing.
 Security Boulevard adds that only 3% of individuals report spoofed emails to upper management due to lack of knowledge.
 By doing so, businesses can ensure that their workforce is aware of phishing attacks and know what a spoofed email looks like.

 It also empowers employees to respond and report potential spoofed emails to your internal security teams.
 This way, your IT team can immediately take the appropriate action and establish a feedback loop to enhance the email filter, alert other departments, and stabilize the threat to a greater extent.
 An excellent way to kick-off your awareness training is with simulated attacks to determine how employees respond to specific situations.